blessed-sibanda/ansaz/book/6-answers.md

 Note that we are using `left_joins` instead of just `joins` in the above scope because the later will only return the answers which have stars.

-Create a 'decide' partial to accept/reject an answer
+Create a `decide` partial to accept/reject an answer

 ```
 $ touch app/views/answer_acceptance/_decide.html.erb